RoamGuru Roam Guru

 The Middle Path

 Several operators run "comfortable" camps with proper beds, private tents, and good food without the excess.
-Desert Luxury Camp and Marrakech Desert Trips occupy this space at 800-1,500 MAD per person.
-These offer the best balance for most travelers.
+Azawad Luxury Desert Camp and Pueblo Touareg occupy this space at 800-1,500 MAD per person ($80-150 USD).
+These offer the best balance for most travelers: real mattresses, solar-powered lighting, shared or private bathrooms, and genuine Berber hospitality without the performance of ultra-luxury.

 You reach camp by 4:00 or 5:00 PM, either driving directly or transferring to 4x4 vehicles at Merzouga.
 Most camps require the final kilometer on foot or camel.
 The latter takes twenty minutes and costs 200-300 MAD arranged through your camp.
 The animals are dromedaries, not camels (one hump, not two).
 They are uncomfortable.
 Bring padded shorts if you choose this option.